uitscu/logusbrainng-lib-ws/projects/primeng-core/README.md

 1.0.1   | PrimeNG v16 compatible, first components available.
 ```

+npm deprecate @logusbrain/primeng-core@1.0.0 "This version is deprecated.
+Use version 1.0.1 or higher."

 ## 🔹 Key points

 Clear update on PrimeNG version (v16) to avoid confusion.